Release date 10/18/2017

 - Container tracking across restarts of Docker daemon

-- Additional information for user and source IP pulled from 2FA login failure events
+- Additional information pulled from 2FA login failure events.

 Threat Stack will no longer support the Ubuntu 12.04 (precise) agent